-A different definition may apply to benefits provided through the medical HMOs, the dental HMO, or the free family dental/vision benefits.
+A different definition may apply to benefits provided through the medical HMO, the dental HMO, the dental PPO, the free family dental/vision benefits, or the vision+ benefit option.

 Injuries and sicknesses

 Benefits are only paid for the treatment of injuries or sicknesses that are not caused by employment (non-occupational injuries or sicknesses).